 Both the code and results of evaluation are included in the exported file.
 Example: ‘:exports both’.

-If a source block is named using ‘NAME’ keyword, the same name will be assigned to the results of evaluation.
+If a source block is named using the ‘NAME’ keyword, the same name will be assigned to the results of evaluation.
 This way, fuzzy links pointing to the named source blocks exported using ‘:exports results’ will remain valid and point to the results of evaluation.

 Results of evaluation of a named block can also be explicitly named using a separate ‘NAME’ keyword.
-The name value set via ‘NAME’ keyword will be preferred over the parent source block.
+The name value set via the ‘NAME’ keyword will be preferred over the parent source block.

 #+NAME: code name #+BEGIN_SRC emacs-lisp :exports both value (+ 1 2) #+END_SRC #+NAME: results name #+RESULTS: code name 3 This [[code name][link]] will point to the code block.
 Another [[results name][link]] will point to the results.

-variable to nil
+org-export-use-babel variable to

-, but understand that header
+nil, but understand that header arguments will have no effect in

 Turning off evaluation comes in handy when batch processing.
-For example, markup languages for wikis, which have a high risk of untrusted code.
+For example, markup languages for wikis have a high risk of untrusted code.
 Stopping code block evaluation also stops evaluation of all header arguments of the code block.
 This may not be desirable in some circumstances.
 So during export, to allow evaluation of just the header arguments but not any code evaluation in the source block, set ‘:eval never-export’ (see Evaluating Code Blocks).

 Org never evaluates code blocks in commented subtrees when exporting (see Comment Lines).
 On the other hand, Org does evaluate code blocks in subtrees excluded from export (see Export Settings).